peritext/peritext/specification/sections/doc-tech.md

 **Assets source (eg=Amazon s3)** represents all assets being used in resources and figures.
 They are typically images, videos, data files, and so on ...

 **Annotation source (default=Disqus)** is used to allow for comments on specific entities of the document (paragraphs / figures / citations / ...).
 For the future two things must be kept in mind :
-* in the future of the project, read/write and git-based version of modulo, comments should be able to be targeted both at a specific entity and a specific record of the publication
+* in the future of the project, read/write and git-based version of peritext, comments should be able to be targeted both at a specific entity and a specific record of the publication
 * ideally, it could be great to add a layer on top of discussion system (through inline syntax ?) in order to support more precise contributions : support the editorial process (change suggestions, ...), opinion giving, fact-checking, linking to another entity of the publication, ...

-# Modulo document model
+# Peritext document model

-Modulo is made of sections.
+Peritext is made of sections.
 Each section is a linear "part" of the document to display, figuring either a chapter, a section, or even a paragraph if the writer wants to go to this level of granularity.

 Each section is made of several types of data :
 * *metadata* : title, author, abstract, ...